 The AMF initiates primary authentication, registration and subscription management procedures for the UE towards the AUSF and UDM of the SNPN based on existing procedures defined in TS 33.501 [7].
 It is assumed that there are AUSF and UDM instances within the SNPN supporting the SUPIs of the CdPs (e.g. SUPI ranges or CdP ID) the SNPN has agreements with.

 For the primary authentication procedure, the UDM allows the UE to run primary authentication with non-AKA credentials owned by a certain CdP.
 The UDM indicates to the AUSF to proceed with primary authentication involving the corresponding CdP.
+The CdP can be a AAA server providing a MSK key resulting from an EAP authentication run.

 One possibility is for the SNPN to delegate the authentication server role to the CdP (i.e. the CdP supports AAA functionality).
-In this case, the AUSF acts as EAP authenticator and interacts with the CdP to execute the primary authentication procedure using the CdP credentials.
+In this case, the AUSF could act as an EAP authenticator, e.g., for a tunnelled EAP method, and interacts with the CdP to execute the primary authentication procedure using the CdP credentials.
 The AUSF uses a AAA-P/IWF to interact with the CdP.
 The AAA-P/IWF undertakes any AAA protocol interworking between SBI services used by the AUSF and the AAA protocol supported by the CdP.
 This allows the AUSF to remain a full SBA entity within the 5GC architecture.

+NOTE: Details of the authentication procedure and the key hierarchy are for FFS in SA WG3

 For the registration and subscription management procedures, it is assumed that the SNPN has provisioned in the UDM/UDR individual subscriptions for the UEs that use non-AKA credentials from the CdP.
 Alternatively, the SNPN may use common subscription profiles for these UEs.